Introduction To Algorithms 3rd Edition

 2.3 Designing Algorithms

-3.1 Asymptotic notation
+3.1 Asymptotic notation4 Recurrences

 3.2 Standard notations and common functions